Convert Access Database to Web Application

 Recreate Queries as Views

-Queries are used quite widely in MS Access, but the Migration Assistant will only help to convert
+Queries are widely used in MS Access, but the Migration Assistant will only help to convert

 Once data is migrated to SQL Server, now you need to create a DB-backed website using your favorite programming language - ASP.NET, PHP, Node.js, Java, Python, etc...

-While re-creating forms appearance could be relatively simple using modern UI prototyping tools, forms frequently have some business logic (VB code as well as SQL queries with parameters) that also needs to be recreated.
+While re-creating the forms appearance can be relatively simple using modern UI prototyping tools, forms frequently have some business logic (VB code as well as SQL queries with parameters) that also needs to be recreated.

 Rewrite custom VB code